Voilett-Roze/asus/Disk-formatting.md

 ----
 ### 5. Unmount

-Before we can begin repartitioning and formatting we MUST properly unmount the device AND remove it's mount point directory.
+Before we can begin zero'ing the disk, creating new partition tables and formatting we MUST properly unmount the device AND remove it's mount point directory.

  **mount** command will list mounted devices:
 `mount`